arrow

 The Eric Ericson Chamber Choir was founded in 1945 by the then 27-year-old Eric Ericson and has since been a prominent hub of the Swedish as well as the international music scene.
 The ensemble’s interest in continually finding new music and new fields of work has given them a very extensive repertoire: from early music to the very latest.
 For generations of Swedish and international composers, the choir has represented an ideal with its characteristic Nordic sound and skilful virtuosity.
 The Eric Ericson Chamber Choir is part of the international elite of professional ensembles.
 Fredrik Malmberg has been their choirmaster since 2013.

-Approximate concert lenght: 2 hours with intermission
+Approximate duration: 2 hrs with intermission